College Orchestral Institute

 Tuition and Payment Schedule

-Tuition for the seven-week College Orchestral Institute is $8800 for the seven-week program.
-This includes all instruction, housing, meals, and the opportunity to attend on-campus concerts and other events.
+Tuition for the seven-week College Orchestral Institute is $8950, less any scholarships received.
+The tuition fee includes all instruction, housing, meals, on-campus health services, and concert admission.
 Each participant is responsible for travel to and from Brevard.

-Departure is anytime on Monday, August 7.
-Many students will participate in the Season Finale performance of the Verdi Requiem on Sunday, August 6 at 3:00pm.
+Departure is anytime on Monday, August 5, 2024.
+Many students will participate in the Season Finale performance on Sunday, August 4 at 3:00pm.
 Departure can be that evening after the concert, or anytime Monday.

 Refunds